qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_selection.rst

     this.debug("Selection (list): " + list.getSelection());

-The output could look like this:
+The output should look like this:

 ::